whistlegraph/2022.aesthetic.computer/README.txt

              });
              return dirtyBox;
            }
-     - [] Add "kiln" function to bake in a glaze at the end.
+     - [] Add "kiln" or "bake" function to bake in a glaze at the end of a nopaint buffer change.
+     - [x] Be able to turn glaze on inside of remotely hosted pieces.

   *** Pressure ***
     - [] Get pen and finger working together.